EdemD/DataSnipers/2 Background Research Report/Background Research Report - Vikash.md

 > We want to analyze the staff hours distribution during this period, and the impact it had towards the area of - restoration planting, invasive plant management and trail maintenance.

+Overall, by analyzing the data we have a better understanding of the aims and ambition of the NYBG, and we have ample data to support our analysis.
+Based on our initial analysis, we had targeted to answer the below questions-

+1. How restoration of the plants have impacted the overall growth from 2007 to 2018.
+2. How a specific species which was at the brink of extinction flourished due to the restoration efforts.
+3. The change in ratio of primitive species VS invasive species, due to restoration process
+4. Number of species which had significant difference due to the efforts.
+5. Number of species, which did not get much affected by the restoration efforts.
+6. Trend of species which were not a part of restoration process
+7. Trend of species which have been impacted by the restoration process (can be a duplicate)
+8. The different types of species in the restoration process

+I think, by a better understanding of the context, we can use incorporate the questions that we have added in this report into the existing ones, to make a more meaningful analysis.

 ##### References